A Unified Survival Benchmark for Temporal Dropout Risk Prediction in Learning Analytics: Methods

 \subsection{Explainability and calibration overview}

 The benchmark includes two complementary interpretive layers: explainability and calibration.

-Explainability methods were matched to each model family.
-For intrinsically interpretable models, global interpretation draws on model coefficients and hazard-related effect sizes \cite{Cox1972RegressionModels,Harrell2015RMS}.
-For the nonlinear families, grouped permutation importance provides a model-agnostic measure of the global contribution of individual predictors and conceptually defined feature blocks \cite{Fisher2019AllModelsWrong,Biecek2021EMA}.
-Four blocks structure this analysis: \textit{static structural covariates} (demographic and prior academic background, applicable across all families); \textit{dynamic temporal-behavioral signals} (week-by-week engagement and activity traces, dynamic arm only); \textit{discrete time index} (the weekly time step as a standalone predictor of conditional hazard, dynamic arm only; in the linear discrete-time model, the time step is encoded as week-specific intercepts $\alpha_t$ in Equation~\ref{eq:linear_discrete_hazard}, whereas in the neural and gradient-boosted families it enters as an ordinal covariate in $\mathbf{x}_{it}$; the block encompasses both roles as predictors of the weekly conditional hazard); and \textit{early-window behavioral summaries} (compressed early-course engagement aggregates, comparable arm only).
+Explainability methods were matched to each model.
+For intrinsically interpretable models, global interpretation draws on model coefficients and hazard-related effect sizes \citep{Cox1972RegressionModels}.
+For the nonlinear families, grouped permutation importance provides a model-agnostic measure of the global contribution of individual predictors and conceptually defined feature blocks \citep{Fisher2019AllModelsWrong}.
+Four blocks structure this analysis: \textit{static structural covariates} (demographic and prior academic background, applicable across all families); \textit{dynamic temporal-behavioral signals} (week-by-week engagement and activity traces, Family~A only); \textit{discrete time index} (the weekly time step as a standalone predictor of conditional hazard, Family~A only; in the linear discrete-time model, the time step is encoded as week-specific intercepts $\alpha_t$ in Equation~\ref{eq:linear_discrete_hazard}, whereas in the neural and gradient-boosted families it enters as an ordinal covariate in $\mathbf{x}_{it}$; the block encompasses both roles as predictors of the weekly conditional hazard); and \textit{early-window behavioral summaries} (compressed early-course engagement aggregates, Family~B only).
 This block-based organization enables comparison of explanatory patterns across paradigms while anchoring interpretation in the same feature taxonomy used by the ablation layer.

 Calibration provides an explicit check on probabilistic coherence.
 Where discrimination measures whether students are correctly ranked by relative risk, calibration evaluates whether numerical risk estimates remain coherent with observed event frequencies over the benchmark horizons.
-In the present benchmark, this layer is interpreted through a primary horizon-wise weighted absolute calibration gap together with supporting slope/intercept diagnostics derived from the reliability-bin summaries \cite{VanCalster2019Calibration,Park2021ReviewSurvivalPerformance}.
+In the present benchmark, this layer is interpreted through a primary horizon-wise weighted absolute calibration gap together with supporting slope/intercept diagnostics derived from the reliability-bin summaries \citep{Park2021ReviewSurvivalPerformance}.